 KEY:productid MATMAS E1MARAM-MATNR TKCNF01_BLACK_5

-Some of these types play a role of “commands” for the target system.
-For example, all types starting with “Clean” removes data in the target system.
-The names are may or may not be the same as the names of the types in SAP Commerce.
+Some of these types play the role of “commands” for the target system.
+For example, all types starting with “Clean” remove data in the target system.
+The names may or may not be the same as the names of the types in SAP Commerce.

 Publish phase